trevorstephens/gplearn/doc/intro.rst

 quantity.
 So there goes your error for the entire test set, even if all other fitness samples were evaluated almost perfectly!

-Thus, a critical component of rugged GP becomes apparent, we need to protect against such cases for functions that might break for certain arguments.
+Thus, a critical component of rugged GP becomes apparent: we need to protect against such cases for functions that might break for certain arguments.
-Functions like division must be modified to be able to accept any input argument that could turn up to return a valid number at evaluation so that nodes higher up the tree can successfully evaluate their output.
+Functions like division must be modified to be able to accept any input argument and still return a valid number at evaluation so that nodes higher up the tree can successfully evaluate their output.

 In ``gplearn``, several protected functions are used: